mikebocek/scientific-marginalia/content/math_intro.rst

 How we'll deal with math in these posts
 =======================================

-In writing these posts, I want to try to strike a balance.
-It's difficult (or impossible in a lot of cases) to really understand the spirit of what scientists are doing without being able to grapple with at least some of the math.
-And honestly some of the math that we'll see is genuinely cool - even by the standards of someone that doesn't really care about math.

 .. [#] Mathematicians use "trivial" as a sort of pejorative term for things that *they* think are obvious
 .. [#] The actual truth of this story is apparently a little shakier than I thought - see `this article <https://www.americanscientist.org/article/gausss-day-of-reckoning#:~:text=The%20teacher's%20aim%20was%20to,candidates%20for%20greatest%20mathematician%20ever.>` for a nice overview on the actual historicity of the story.